jkordek1/FarmingGame/README.md

 There is a donut shaped PCB that contains microcontroller, all SMD and THD componentes.

 ## Enclosure
-The enclosure is composed of three distinct sections: an upper orange section, and middle and lower sections, both in white PLA material.
-Aside from that, there are also three buttons in four different colors used for menu control.
-There is also a 3D-printed piece that represents four soil spots for each player.
+The enclosure consists of three different sections: an upper orange section, a middle section and a lower section, both made of white PLA material.
+There are also three buttons in four different colors that are used for the menu controls.
+There is also a 3D printed part that represents four ground points for each player.

 ## Project folder structure
     ├── ...